 Geraldine James, who played spa neighbor Miranda Bedford, has deeper PBS roots.
 She’s been seen as Sarah Layton on The Jewel in the Crown, Beatrice on Rebecca, Joyce Malfin on White Teeth, Lady Rowley on He Knew He Was Right, Hilary Rees-Benton on The Amazing Mrs. Pritchard and Barbara Turney on The Last Enemy.
 Continue reading

 “Hey, this has been a really good day.
 I’ve eaten five times, I’ve slept six times, and I’ve made a lot of things mine.
 Tomorrow, I’m gonna see if I can’t have sex with something!” – The Cat (Danny John-Jules), RED DWARF

-What is the name of Tanya Branning’s salon on EastEnders?
+What was the name of Tom and Barbara Good’s goat on Good Neighbors?
 Continue reading

 Another week, another MIDSOMER MURDERS.
 This time, the episode in question (“Not In My Back Yard” Part One – in which members of the Midsomer Conservation Society are hunted by a mysterious killer) saw no less than nine special guest stars.
 Let’s get to them, shall we?